 Facebook has had this approach to its news feeds since 2014 and people complained then, although were ignored and there is now no way to view posts in chronological order which doesn’t bode well for Instagram since they were bought by Facebook in 2012.

-  For now, at least, it appears that Instagram will stay the same, as a spokesman said that there would be ‘weeks if not months’ of testing and research to be done before any changes are to be made and they have assured us that they will be listening to all feedback from its users.
+For now, at least, it appears that Instagram will stay the same.
+A spokesman said that there would be ‘weeks if not months’ of testing and research to be done before any changes are to be made and they have assured us that they will be listening to all feedback from its users.

 For the rest of us (that’s the other 300 million users that don’t make money from Instagram), it is yet another reminder that social media is not just for us to enjoy and to share moments with friends and family, but an ever growing ‘market research’ pool that we are having less and less control over.
 Great for businesses, but the balance between what we want to see and what we are told we want to see is a very thin line and may end up in people switching off or moving to newer platforms that will spring up to offer an alternative.

 So for now, keep the notifications off and your eyes on your Instagram posts.

 What do you think of the changes?
 Do you like the idea of Robots and code choosing what you see or do you prefer the more ‘organic’ feed?